Why is constrained neural language generation particularly challenging?: Constrained NLG Methods

 \subsection{Discriminative approaches}

-\paragraph{Utility constraints} One of the early works to propose constrained generation and manipulation of the generated text learns disentangled latent representations by combining variational auto-encoders with attribute discriminators \cite{hu2017toward}.
+\paragraph{Utility constraints} One of the early works proposing constrained text generation learns disentangled latent representations by combining variational auto-encoders with attribute discriminators \citep{hu2017toward}.
 Semantic structure is imposed on the latent codes by using global discriminators, one for each attribute, to guide the learning of the discrete text generator and force it to allocate one latent dimension per attribute code.
-The model is used to generate sentences with constrained sentiment and tense.
+The model is used to manipulate the sentiment and tense of the generated sentences.

-Weighted decoding \cite{holtzman2018learning} relies on a mixture of discriminative models to guide a recurrent generator towards incorporating attributes that enhance the overall coherence, style, and information content of the generated text.
+Weighted decoding \citep{holtzman2018learning} relies on a mixture of discriminative models to guide a recurrent generator towards incorporating attributes that enhance the overall coherence, style, and information content of the generated text.
 The discriminators complement each other and their weighted contributions form the final decoding objective from the generator.
-Similarly, stylistic configurations are revised and polished for generated poems by adding additional weights during decoding to control the style of generated poem, including the repetition, alliteration, word length, cursing, sentiment, and concreteness \cite{ghazvininejad2017hafez}.
-Nevertheless, modifying the scoring function used for generation as in weighted decoding often leads to sacrificing fluency and coherence of the generated text \cite{see2019makes}.
-Selective sampling \cite{wang2017steering} relies on a sample selector (multilayer perceptron for binary classification) which outputs whether the current sample should be accepted or rejected based on the presence of desired target words that define the output style and topic in the generated sequence.
+Similarly, stylistic configurations are revised and polished for generated poems by adding additional weights during decoding to control the style of generated poem, including the repetition, alliteration, word length, cursing, sentiment, and concreteness \citep{ghazvininejad2017hafez}.
+Nevertheless, modifying the scoring function used for generation as in weighted decoding often leads to sacrificing fluency and coherence of the generated text \citep{see2019makes}.
+Selective sampling \citep{wang2017steering} relies on a sample selector (multilayer perceptron for binary classification) which outputs whether the current sample should be accepted or rejected based on the presence of desired target words that define the output style and topic in the generated sequence.
 The robustness of evaluation metrics is directly correlated with model performance, therefore it is crucial to focus on developing metrics that capture diverse aspects of text quality during training and sampling time.